 The Trajectory Problem

-autoregressive transformers, and images and video are the domain of diffusion.
+autoregressive transformers, while images and video are the domain of diffusion.

-The second half of that sentence describes a landscape that has shifted.
-Many of the most capable
+The second half of that description has shifted.
+Several of the most capable

-recent image and video generators — the FLUX family, among others — are trained not as diffusion
+recent image and video generators, the FLUX family among them, are trained under a closely related

 illuminating, and we will see that it sits inside the flow-matching framework as a special